Southern Alameda County Integrated Rail Analysis (SoCo Rail) Study

 Evaluating Rail Needs & Building Connectivity

-The SoCo Rail Study reviews the needs of current rail passengers in southern Alameda County and throughout the Northern California mega-region, and looks for ways to improve rail connections and connections with bus service.
+The Southern Alameda County Integrated Rail Analysis (SoCo Rail) Study reviews the needs of current rail passengers in southern Alameda County and throughout the Northern California megaregion, and looks for ways to improve rail connections and connections with bus service.

-The goal of the study is to identify and complete initial planning for an East Bay rail hub that could serve passengers within the next 10 to 15 years.
+The goal of the study is to identify and complete initial planning for an East Bay rail hub that could serve passengers within the next 10 years.

-View the SoCo Rail Study and Appendices at the bottom of this page.
+View the SoCo Rail Study Phase 1 and Phase2 Reports and their Appendices at the bottom of this page.